Stoicism, one of the philosophical movements of the Hellenistic period, was founded by Zeno of Citium in Athens in the early third century BC.

-For Stoics, emotions like fear or envy or passionate love were merely false judgements and that the sage – a person who had attained moral and intellectual perfection – would not be touched by them.
+For Stoics, emotions like fear, envy, passionate love were merely false judgements and the sage, a person who had attained moral and intellectual perfection, would not be touched by them.

-It is a philosophy of life where the individual maximizes positive emotions, reduces negative emotions and helps himself or herself hone their virtues of character.
+It is a philosophy of life where the individual maximizes positive emotions, reduces negative emotions, and helps him or herself hone their virtues of character.

 The name derives from the porch (stoa poikile) in the Agora at Athens decorated with mural paintings, where the members of the school congregated, and their lectures were held.

 Birth of Stoicism

 The philosophy of Stoicism was originally known as “Zenonism” after the founder, Zeno of Citium.

 Zeno ended up in Athens after his ship wrecked near the city.
 He was not a philosopher, but he turned his misfortune into an opportunity by studying all the philosophical resources available in the city.

 He sat in on lectures from the other schools of philosophy (e.g., Cynicism, Epicureanism) and eventually started his own.